 - a) Conduct interviews with an open mind and be prepared to persist in the questioning - b) Keep notes of interviews or arrange for an independent note taker to record minutes of the meeting - c) Ensure that any papers produced during the investigation are kept securely pending any appeal - d) Be mindful of the timescales to respond - e) Prepare a comprehensive report for the Head Teacher or complaints Panel that sets out the facts, identifies solutions and recommends courses of action to resolve problems.
 This report will then be used by the Head Teacher or complaints Panel to determine whether to uphold or dismiss the complaint.

-Document Number: CHUS-V01-0924 Issue Date: 01/09/24 Version Number: 02 Status: FINAL Next Review Date: 01/09/27 Page 7 Linked to Policy Number: OPSP10 a) Ensure that the complainant is fully updated at each stage of the procedure
+Document Number: HCP-V01-0924 Issue Date: 01/09/24 Version Number: 02 Status: FINAL Next Review Date: 01/09/27 Page 7 Linked to Policy Number: OPSP10

 14.3 COMPLAINTS CO-ORDINATOR

 The complaints co-ordinator will: